CiscoDevNet/terraform-provider-catalystcenter/docs/resources/device_replacement.md

 ### Required

 - `faulty_device_id` (String) The ID of the faulty device to be replaced
-- `replacement_status` (String) The replacement status of the device.
-Use MARKED-FOR-REPLACEMENT to mark the device for replacement.
+- `inventory_state` (String) The data-model lifecycle state of the device (e.g. MARK_FOR_REPLACEMENT).
+Membership is gated in the module to MARK_FOR_REPLACEMENT devices; carried so the provider can key its marking decision on operator intent.

 ### Optional